ASandHamwich/dsa4262-sequenceseekers/README.md

 _This installation guide recommends (and assumes) that you are running this software on an AWS remote Ubuntu instance._

 ## Required Files from this Repositry to be Uploaded to AWS Project Storage
+Please pull the files below from GitHub and upload into your AWS Project Storage.
 1. `requirements.txt`
 2. `setup.sh`
 3. `predictions` (Please upload this folder as a whole to avoid confusion) <br>